Tamaraw: Behavioral ecology

 Unlike the closely related water buffalo, B. mindorensis is a solitary creature.
 Adults of the species do not occur in herds or smaller packs, and are often encountered alone.
 Only juveniles exhibit the typical bovine herding behavior and clan hierarchy often seen in water buffalo.
 Males and females are known to associate all year round, but this interaction lasts only a few hours.
 This solitary behavior may be an adaptation to its forest environment.
 Adult males are often solitary and apparently aggressive, while adult females can be alone, accompanied by a bull, or their young of different ages.

 Similar to other bovines the tamaraw wallows in mud pits, maybe to avoid biting insects.

 Reports of aggression when cornered are unsubstantiated.
-Tamaraw Threat posture involves lowering the head, and shifting its horns into a vertical position, accompanied by head shaking.
+Tamaraw threat posture involves lowering the head, and shifting its horns into a vertical position, accompanied by head shaking.

 Conservation

 Being an entirely endemic and rare land mammal, B. mindorensis stands as an extremely vulnerable species.
 Currently, it is classified as a critically endangered species and has been so since 2000 by the IUCN on its IUCN Red List of endangered species.
-Awareness of the conservation status of B. mindorensis began in 1965, when it was classified as status inadequately known by the IUCN.
-Enough data were gathered on the tamaraw population by 1986, and the IUCN conservation monitoring center declared the species endangered.
+Awareness of the conservation status of B. mindorensis began in 1965, when it was classified as a status inadequately known by the IUCN.
+Enough data was gathered on the tamaraw population by 1986, and the IUCN conservation monitoring center declared the species endangered.
 Throughout succeeding surveys conducted in 1988, 1990, 1994 and 1996, the species remained listed on the Red List as endangered.
 The relisting of the species in 1996 fulfilled the IUCN criteria B1+2c and D1.
 Criterion B1 indicated that the species' range was less than 500 km2, and is known to exist in less than five independent locations.
 A noticed continuing decline in the population fulfilled sub-criterion 2c, given the condition of the population's sole habitat.
 Criterion D1 essentially required that a population be composed of less than 250 mature individuals; individual counts of the B. mindorensis population at the time figured significantly lower than this.
 In 2000, the tamaraw was relisted on the Red List under the more severe C1 criteria.
 This was due to estimates that the population would decline by 20% in five years or within the timespan of two generations.

 Many factors have contributed to the decline of the tamaraw population.
-Over the course of the century, the increase of the human population on Mindoro has exposed the island's sole tamaraw population to severe anthropogenic pressures.
+Over the course of the century, the increase in the human population on Mindoro has exposed the island's sole tamaraw population to severe anthropogenic pressures.
 In the 1930s, the introduction of non-native cattle on the island caused a severe rinderpest epidemic among the tamaraw population then numbering in the thousands.
 Hunting of tamaraws for food and sustenance has also taken a toll on the species' numbers.
-The most major factor threatening survival of B. mindorensis is habitat loss due to infrastructure development, logging, and agriculture.
+The most major factor threatening the survival of B. mindorensis is habitat loss due to infrastructure development, logging, and agriculture.
 These factors reduced the population of thousands during the early 1900s to less than 300 individuals in 2007.